 Want to level as a pure “Care Bear” Holy Pally?
 Questing/grinding will be painful, but do the dungeons or group (Battlegrounds) PvP and your groups will love you and you’ll level as quickly as anyone.
 Healers have very short wait times in dungeon finder Queues, the only problem is seeing the same dungeon a few times.

 Your damage is … weak, and you’re not going to be rounding up groups of things and killing them.
 Not in less than a week, anyway.
 But you’re excellent at keeping your partner(s) intact, allowing them to lay waste to everything.
 Questing is likely to be a bit on the dull/tedious side, but if your partner is a damage machine then you can move quickly.
 Just grab a warrior or a Ret Pally or whatever and keep them healthy while they kill everything in sight.

 Hop into the dungeon or battlegrounds queues, keep your group alive (and help the PvP group to win,) and you’ll level as fast as anyone.

 If you’re dungeoning then you’ll be in demand all the way from level 15 to the end-game raids.
 Adjust your talents and gear for the best healing.

-If you’re PvP leveling, which can be very fast if your side wins, then you will need to select talents and gear for more suvivability.
-Resilience is very important in PvP, for example, and useless elsewhere.
-Gearing for resilience will cost you some stat points.
+If you’re PvP leveling in the battlegrounds, which can be very fast if your side wins, then you will need to select talents and gear for more survivability.

 Retribution Paladin Leveling